-By Commission Decision 02-04-059 the restructuring of the LifeLine advisory board was completed and the establishment of the new ULTS-AC commenced effective February 1, 2003.
-The CPUC's Communications Division (CD) is the program administrator overseeing the LifeLine contract administration and marketing activities with advice from the ULTS-AC in its new advisory capacity.
+By Commission Decision 02-04-059, the restructuring of the California LifeLine advisory board was completed, and the establishment of the new ULTS-AC commenced effective February 1, 2003.
+The CPUC's CD is the program administrator overseeing the California LifeLine contract administration and marketing activities with advice from the ULTS-AC in its new advisory capacity.

-In November 2003, the ULTS-AC made significant modifications to the original Plan which had carried over and had been implemented as part of the current LifeLine marketing program administered by Richard Heath and Associates (RHA) with oversight by the Communications Division.
+In November 2003, the ULTS-AC made significant modifications to the original Plan which had carried over and had been implemented as part of the current California LifeLine marketing program administered by Richard Heath and Associates (RHA) with oversight by the Communications Division.
 The current composition of the ULTS-AC reflects a broad diverse group of individuals with representation from small and large incumbent and competitive local telephone companies, community-based organization and consumer advocacy groups.
-The experience and knowledge that each member possesses has allowed the ULTS-AC to work diligently to advise on the development of a strong marketing plan in order to achieve our goals of reaching 95% subscribership among all eligible consumers in the state.
+The experience and knowledge that each member possesses has allowed the ULTS-AC to work diligently to advise the Commission on the development of a strong marketing plan in order to achieve our goals of reaching 95% subscribership among all eligible consumers in the state.

-The ULTS-AC continues to ensure that the LifeLine program targets all eligible lowincome segments of the population of California including, but not limited to African American, Cambodian, Chinese, Filipino, Hispanic, Hmong, Korean, Laotian, Vietnamese, Native Americans, Seniors and social agency and welfare recipients.
+The ULTS-AC continues to ensure that the California LifeLine program targets all eligible low-income segments of the population of California including, but not limited to African American, Cambodian, Chinese, Filipino, Hispanic, Hmong, Korean, Laotian, Vietnamese, Native Americans, Seniors and social agency and welfare recipients.
 To achieve this, it is imperative that the ULTS-AC working with CD continues to:

-- Track and report monthly the activities of the marketing, outreach and call center programs for LifeLine - Track enrollment data - Identify target groups that have low-penetration rates - Monitor education and outreach message dissemination - Monitor Call Center activities - Track the LifeLine Program Administrator's verification process to ensure LifeLine customers recertify based on their personal income qualifications each year - Continue to advise on all education and outreach material in language specific form with correct and consistent information - Identify problems with the marketing campaign and make recommendations for correction and improvement.
+- Track and report monthly the activities of the marketing, outreach and call center programs for California LifeLine - Track enrollment data - Identify target groups that have low-penetration rates - Monitor education and outreach message dissemination - Monitor Call Center activities - Track the California LifeLine Program Administrator's recertification process to ensure LifeLine customers recertify based on their household income or eligible program qualifications each year - Continue to advise on all education and outreach material in language specific form with correct and consistent information - Identify problems with the marketing campaign and make recommendations for correction and improvement.

-ULTS-AC Goals and Objectives:
+ULTS-AC Goals and Objectives

-- Meet regularly under the Provisions of Bagley-Keene Open Public Meeting Act - Follow procedures mandated by Charter - Provide recommendations and changes to the LifeLine Marketing Plan - Provide recommendations to CD on R.03-04-003 - Monitor and evaluate CBO education and outreach. - Closely monitor CPUCs Conflict of Interest Concerns Relative to the impact on ULTS-AC members - Monitor ULTS-AC Budget - Review Senate and Assembly Bills impact on LifeLine - Continual interaction with LifeLine program contractors - Monitor legislative and CPUC activities that may impact LifeLine or consumers in California

-• Submit yearly LifeLine budget for review and approval by Commission resolution
+- Meet regularly under the Provisions of Bagley-Keene Open Public Meeting Act - Follow procedures mandated by Charter - Provide recommendations to CD on R.11-03-013 - Monitor and evaluate CBO education and outreach. - Closely monitor CPUCs Conflict of Interest Concerns Relative to the impact on ULTS-AC members - Monitor ULTS-AC Budget - Review Senate and Assembly Bills impact on California LifeLine - Continual interaction with LifeLine program contractors - Monitor legislative, CPUC and FCC activities that may impact California LifeLine program or consumers in California - Submit yearly California LifeLine budget for review and approval by Commission resolution